Dwight D. Eisenhower: Supreme Allied commander and Operation Overlord

 The D-Day Normandy landings on June 6, 1944, were costly but successful.
 Two months later (August 15), the invasion of Southern France took place, and control of forces in the southern invasion passed from the AFHQ to the SHAEF.
 Many thought that victory in Europe would come by summer's end, but the Germans did not capitulate for almost a year.
-From then until the end of the war in Europe on May 8, 1945, Eisenhower, through SHAEF, commanded all Allied forces, and through his command of ETOUSA had administrative command of all U.S. forces on the Western Front north of the Alps.
-He was ever mindful of the inevitable loss of life and suffering that would be experienced on an individual level by the troops under his command and their families.
+From then until the end of the war in Europe on May 8, 1945, Eisenhower, through SHAEF, commanded all Allied forces, and through his command of ETOUSA had administrative command of all US forces on the Western Front north of the Alps.
+He was ever mindful of the inevitable loss of life and suffering that would be experienced by the troops under his command and their families.
 This prompted him to make a point of visiting every division involved in the invasion.
 Eisenhower's sense of responsibility was underscored by his draft of a statement to be issued if the invasion failed.
 It has been called one of the great speeches of history:

-Our landings in the Cherbourg-Havre area have failed to gain a satisfactory foothold and I have withdrawn the troops.
-My decision to attack at this time and place was based on the best information available.
-The troops, the air and the Navy did all that bravery and devotion to duty could do.
-If any blame or fault attaches to the attempt, it is mine alone.